 Jan.
 26 –An appellate court panel has granted Leslie Van Houten a hearing regarding Governor Gavin Newsom’s reversal of her July 2020 parole recommendation.
-The hearing will take place in Los Angeles on March 16, with a four-justice panel hearing arguments from Van Houten’s attorneys and the Attorney General.
+The hearing will take place in Los Angeles on March 16, with a three-justice panel hearing arguments from Van Houten’s attorneys and the Attorney General.

 The California Board of Parole Hearings found Van Houten suitable for parole on July 23, 2020.
 Governor Gavin Newsom reversed the decision four months later, stating: